the16thpythonist/ufotest/docs/ci.rst

     $ ufotest ci build "mock"

 This command will then proceed to clone the branch / repo which was defined in the config file of the project.
-It will search for the .bit file within this repository folder and then flash it to the hardware using the 'flash' command of ufotest.
+It will search for the .bit file within this repository folder and then flash it to the hardware using the :code:`flash` command of ufotest.
 The specified test suite will then be run on the new version and then the test report is saved to the archive.